 - Use pycodestyle and pylint to enforce coding standards automatically

-- Use TypeScript or plain ES 6 for non-edX projects.
+- Use TypeScript for non-edX projects.

 - Every UI component and content item has a text version (alt text, screenreader text), so that non-visual users can still understand and use it.

 - The UI can be used with a keyboard only (tab order, keyboard controls).